 Contrary to the signal about the economy conveyed by the stock market’s prodigious move up in Q1 2016 after the initial 10% plunge, the U.S. economy continues to deteriorate – in some areas rather quickly.
 Zerohedge featured an article by someone named Nick Colas from some firm called Convergex in which the author promoted the idea that the U.S. economy was on balance still doing well.
 But his thesis lacked meaningful analytic depth.

-His first premise was based on a measure of deflation he calls “the bacon-cheesburger index.”
-Colas makes the assertion that the price of ground beef, bacon and cheese has declined over the past year.
+His first premise was based on a measure of deflation he calls “the bacon-cheeseburger index.”
+Colas makes the assertion that the price of ground beef, bacon, and cheese has declined over the past year.
 But clearly Nick is must be fortunate enough to not have to do his own shopping.
 All three food items have risen over the last year, with ground beef – at least in the Denver area – up over 20%.

 The likely reason Nick’s “index” is capturing “deflation” is that he is relying on the rigged Government price indices.
 If perhaps in his area of the country the price on these items appears to be lower, I would urge him to examine the package size.
-Many food manuctures are reducing the size and weight of their packaging, giving the illusion that prices are not rising.
+Many food manufacturers are reducing the size and weight of their packaging, giving the illusion that prices are not rising.
 Serious students of inflation measurement are well aware of the tactics employed by the Government CPI statisticians to cover up the true rate of inflation.
-The “bacon-cheesebuger” index sounds something more fitting for a Weigh Watcher’s 12-step program than for use as meaningful barometer of economic activity.
+The “bacon-cheeseburger” index sounds something more fitting for a Weigh Watcher’s 12-step program than for use as a meaningful barometer of economic activity.

 As a matter of fact, the price a buyer is willing to pay for a used car is more a function of the amount of debt the bank will extend to close the purchase.
 130% loan-to-value loans are commonplace.
 But this is not indicative of an economy that is even equivocally healthy.
 This is a reflection of a Government-backed banking system that will loan to anyone just about any amount of money in order to promote the illusion of economic activity.